dhhagan/opcsim/docs/tutorial/distribution.rst

     # Add a mode with N=1000, GM=0.1, GSD=1.5
     sample.add_mode(n=1000, gm=0.1, gsd=1.5, label="Mode I")

-Most aerosol distributions are composed of multiple lognormal modes.
+Most aerosol distributions are composed of several lognormal modes.
-Table 8.3 in Seinfeld and Pandis shows some sample parameters for several different distributions.
+Table 8.3 in Seinfeld and Pandis (originally from Jaenicke (1993)) shows parameters for several model aerosol distributions.
 The urban aerosol distribution can be described as follows:

 +--------+-------------+------------------+-----------------------+
 | Mode   | :math:`N`   | :math:`D_{pg}`   | :math:`log\sigma_i`   |